rodber/blog/_posts/2021/2021-01-20-thoughts-on-monetize-chevereto-installations.md

 featuredImage: /photos/2021-money.jpg
 ---

 Doing [Chevereto](https://chevereto.com/) allowed me to learn and understand the different subtle needs of self-hosted services, specially those around money making for providing an image hosting service for others.

 This post is about how monetization has been changing around web services, and how Chevereto will drive monetization for their users in a more organic manner.

 ## Some context

 About a decade ago it was standard to _easy_ make money online with the good old traffic + ads formula.
-It is always a thing to talk among people of my age and in this business, imagine the hype of getting a printed check which reads your name and GOOGLE for the ads clicks in your website.
+It is always a thing to talk among people of my age in this business, imagine the hype of getting a printed check which reads your name and GOOGLE for the ads clicks in your website back in the day.

-At Chevereto ads was always THE way to make money until a couple of years back when all started to went down and not only at Chevereto, all ads everywhere started to pay way less than before.
+For Chevereto installations, ads was always THE way to make money until a couple of years back when all started to went down and not only at Chevereto, all ads everywhere started to pay way less than before.

 New ways to make revenue are needed, but in the context of what Chevereto is and avoiding all the vices and bad practices of established services.

 ## Vices

-There are some business practices and habits that I classify as vices due that is stuff that I know that drives trouble.
+There are some business practices and habits that I classify as vices due that is stuff that I know that **drives trouble**.
 I strongly believe in that the following practices are bad and triggers a lot of nasty consequences.

 ### Freemium as the standard